Frequently Asked Questions:

 My script was chosen to be an Official Production, can I still participate in the production?

 You can participate in pre-production and casting for the film or post production and edit the film, but not during the production phase.
+Sometime there are special circumstances permitted.
+Consult the officers if you have questions about a specific script!

 Equipment/Unofficial Production Questions